 The Nassau BOCES advises students, parents, employees and the general public that it offers employment and educational opportunities without regard to age, race, creed, color, national origin, sexual orientation, religion, military/veteran status, sex (including pregnancy, childbirth, or related medical condition), gender, gender identity, gender expression, marital status, disability, predisposing genetic characteristic(s), or domestic violence victim status.

-Moreover, the Nassau BOCES shall provide equal access to the Boy Scouts and other designated youth groups.
+The Nassau BOCES shall provide equal access to the Boy Scouts and other designated youth groups.

-Information and grievance procedures are available by contacting the following Civil Rights Compliance Officer at 71 Clinton Rd., Garden City, NY 11530: Selma Stoddard, Esq., Attorney (Employee Relations), Department of Human Resources at 516-396-2360, sstoddard@nasboces.org.
-Inquiries concerning the application of regulations prohibiting discrimination may be referred to the above-mentioned Civil Rights Compliance Officer or to the Office for Civil Rights at NY Office for Civil Rights, U.S. Department of Education, 32 Old Slip, 26th Floor, New York, NY 10005-2500 or call 646-428-3900, or fax 646-428-3843, or TDD 800-877-8339 or email OCR.NewYork@ed.gov or file form at https://www2.ed.gov/about/offices/list/ocr/complaintintro.html.
+The Nassau BOCES shall not discriminate or take any retaliatory action against an employee with respect to compensation, terms, conditions or privileges of employment because of the employee's or dependent's reproductive health decision-making.
+Information and grievance procedures are available by contacting the following Civil Rights Compliance Officers at 71 Clinton Rd., Garden City, NY 11530: Dr. Valerie D'Aguanno, Executive Director of the Department of Human Resources at 516 396-2358, vdaguanno@nasboces.org and/or Selma Stoddard, Esq., Attorney (Employee Relations), Department of Human Resources at 516-396-2360, sstoddard@nasboces.org.
+Inquiries concerning the application of regulations prohibiting discrimination may be referred to the above-mentioned Civil Rights Compliance Officers or to the Office for Civil Rights at NY Office for Civil Rights, U.S. Department of Education, 32 Old Slip, 26th Floor, New York, NY 10005- 2500 or call 646-428-3900, or fax 646-428-3843, or TDD 800-877-8339 or email OCR.NewYork@ed.gov or file form at https://www2.ed.gov/about/offices/list/ocr/complaintintro.html.